jgphilpott/docker-images/flask-pack-plus/README.md

 This image is a heavy duty version of the 'Flask Pack', a collection of software packages commonly used in Flask applications.

+## Useage

+To pull this image via the command line:

+`docker pull docker.pkg.github.com/jgphilpott/docker-images/flask-pack-plus:v4`

+To use this image as the base in a Dockerfile:

+`FROM docker.pkg.github.com/jgphilpott/docker-images/flask-pack-plus:v4`

 ## Contents

 ### Core